cashshuffle/cashshuffle-web/TRANSLATION.md

 In the Grunt file the `base_dir` variable is updated for each language.
 Unfortunately, for some reason we can't access that updated variable within the language files.
 So although the consistent way to write internal links to other pages would be `<a href="<%= assemble.options.base_dir %>wallets/">` , you'll need to hard code the language directories in like this `<a href="/de/wallets/">`

 ### Language files are not watched by Grunt
+It is possible to monitor the language files with grunt but due to limitations of the current design, grunt does not include language file changes in the build.
-When you make changes to a language file, you will need to manually stop and re-run Grunt in order to process the changes.
+Please manually re-run Grunt in order to process the changes.

 ### What does i18n mean?
 It's the strange-yet-common abbreviation for "internationalization".
 It basically means "the letter i plus 18 letters plus the letter n."